-Valuation Date December 31, 2017
+Valuation Date December 31, 2018

-Measurement Date June 30, 2019
+Measurement Date June 30, 2020

-Experience Study 2016, published July 26, 2017
+Experience Study 2018, published July 24, 2019

 Actuarial Assumptions:

 Actuarial Cost Method Entry age normal

 Inflation Rate 2.50 percent

 Long-term Expected Rate of Return 7.20 percent

 Discount Rate 7.20 percent

-Projected Salary Increases 3.50 percent

-Retiree healthcare participation Healthy retirees: 35%; disabled retirees: 20%

-Mortality Health retirees and beneficiaries: RP-2014 healthy annuitant, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Active members: RP-2014 Employees, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Disabled retirees: RP-2014 Disabled retirees, sex-distinct, generational with Unisex, Social Security Data Scale.
+Projected Salary Increases 3.50 percent Retiree healthcare participation Healthy retirees: 35%; disabled retirees: 20% Mortality Health retirees and beneficiaries: Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Active members: Pub-2010 Employees, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Disabled retirees: Pub-2010 Disabled Retirees, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and setbacks as described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are on the 2016 Experience Study, which reviewed experience for the four-year period ended December 31, 2016.
+The methods and assumptions shown above are on the 2018 Experience Study, which reviewed experience for the four-year period ended December 31, 2018.
+There were no differences between the assumptions and plan provisions used for June 30, 2020 measurement date calculations compared to those shown above, except as follows: